 Do you think BT’s are worth it, or do you think they’re a waste of time?
 Has watching one ever made you buy a book?
 Will you try your hand at making a book trailer?
 Have you got already got one?
 Did you make it yourself?
 Pop your BT link in the comments and let’s get some feedback going.

-I hope you found this post useful and that you’re able to make you’re own book trailer, if that is your intention.
+I hope you found this post useful and that you’re able to make your own book trailer if that is your intention.
 You could save yourself a fortune and offer a visual perspective to an ever-growing world of e-readers: Perhaps the digital writer needs to tempt the digital reader, after all?